jbarratt/serialized.net/_posts/2010-03-16-getting-around-tmpfs-noexec-problems.markdown

 devpts on /dev/pts type devpts (rw,nosuid,noexec)
 {% endhighlight %}

-However, sometimes that's a problem, for example if you run the fantastic <a href="http://www.asic-linux.com.mx/~izto/checkinstall/">checkinstall</a> tool to package software.
+However, sometimes that's a problem, for example if you run the fantastic [checkinstall](http://www.asic-linux.com.mx/~izto/checkinstall/) tool to package software.
 You might see an error message like this:

 {% highlight text %}
 /usr/bin/installwatch: /var/tmp/tmp.SuogJyYftZ/installscript.sh: /bin/sh: bad interpreter: Permission denied